 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-Since this ruling there have been a number of cases suggesting the Microsoft decision may be in peril.
+However the Microsoft decision may be in peril following the Supreme Court’s grant of the U.S.’ petition for certiorari on October 16, 2017.
+The grant comes after multiple courts outside the Second Circuit rejected its analysis, concluding that U.S. warrants cover all electronic communications data controlled by U.S.-based service providers.
 Most notably, in In re Search Warrant No. 16-960-M-01 to Google, a federal magistrate judge in the Eastern District of Pennsylvania took the opposite approach to the court in Microsoft and rejected Google’s position, holding that “[e]ven though the retrieval of the electronic data by Google from its multiple data centers abroad has the potential for an invasion of privacy, the actual infringement of privacy occurs at the time of disclosure in the United States.”

 This case involves a warrant requiring Microsoft to produce the contents of an individual’s email account that it was alleged was being used in furtherance of narcotics trafficking.